 Step 7: Palliative and end-of-life care Step 7: Checklist Palliative and end-of-life care provides the person facing life-limiting conditions and their whānau with holistic support and coordinated services based on their specific needs.
-Palliative care may be provided through: • hospital palliative care • home and community-based care • community nursing, including access to appropriate equipment.
-Early referral, identification, correct assessment, treatment of pain and other symptoms prevent and relieves suffering.
-End-of-life care should consider: • appropriate place of care • person's preferred place of death • support needed for the person and their whānau.
-Awareness of and access to, assisted dying information should be available if the person raises this with the health care team.
-Communication A key way to support the person and their whānau is by coordinating ongoing, clear communications between all health providers/professionals involved in providing cancer care. <input type="checkbox"/> Early referral to generalist palliative care. <input type="checkbox"/> Refer to specialist palliative care services as required. <input type="checkbox"/> Refer to supportive care services as required. <input type="checkbox"/> Make sure the person and their whānau are aware of the prognosis and what to expect when someone is dying. <input type="checkbox"/> Discuss activation timing of advance care plan, directive, or enduring power of attorney.
+Palliative care may be provided through: hospital palliative care home and community-based care community nursing, including access to appropriate equipment. <input type="checkbox"/> Early referral to generalist palliative care. <input type="checkbox"/> Refer to specialist palliative care services as required. <input type="checkbox"/> Refer to supportive care services as required. <input type="checkbox"/> Make sure the person and their whānau are aware of the prognosis and what to expect when someone is dying.